1959: Dave “Baby” Cortez topped the Billboard Hot 100 with his first and biggest hit, “The Happy Organ.”

 1971: The Who recorded the “The Song Is Over” at Olympic Studios in London with Nicky Hopkins joining the session on piano.
 The song was originally intended for a science fiction rock opera titled Lifehouse as a follow-up to the band’s previous concept album, Tommy.
 The project was later abandoned in favor of creating the traditional rock album, Who’s Next.

 1973: Three Dog Night’s cover of B.W.
-Stevenson’s “Shambala” was released.
-The single was the group’s tenth top 10 hit in the US and peaked at #3.
+Stevenson’s “Shambala” was released as the first single from their tenth studio album, Cyan.
+It became the group’s tenth top 10 hit in the US, peaking at #3.

 1974: Led Zeppelin’s Jimmy Page, Robert Plant, John Bonham, and manager Peter Grant attended Elvis Presley’s evening concert at the Los Angeles Forum in Inglewood, California.
 After a shaky start on “Funny How Time Slips Away,” Presley halted the band, telling them “…we’ve got Led Zeppelin here… let’s try to look like we know what we’re doing, whether we do or not.”
 Led Zeppelin shared a promotional company with Presley and had accepted complementary tickets to see the show.
 Afterward the band got to meet Presley at his hotel room.
 Presley was likewise eager to meet the act that was selling tickets faster than he was.